PhileCMS/Phile/README.md

 [Install via composer](https://github.com/PhileCMS/Phile/wiki/%5BHOW-TO%5D-Installation#installation---method-two-the-nerd-way) or clone (download) this repo and extract into your server web root.

 Open the root of PhileCMS on you web server.
-If you are using MAMP, that would be [http://localhost:8888/Phile](http://localhost:8888/Phile).
+If you are using the default MAMP install, that would be [http://localhost:8888/Phile](http://localhost:8888/Phile).
 Using WAMP, [http://localhost/Phile](http://localhost/Phile).
 If you are using something else, you probably know how to run a typical PHP site.

-On first run you will hit a setup page. **Follow the instructions to complete the installation**.
+On first run you will hit a setup page. **Follow the instructions on the [setup page](https://github.com/PhileCMS/Phile/blob/master/content/setup.md) to complete the installation**.

 ## Plugins